pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-Does not return actionable data.
+No actionable data.
 Throws an exception on error.

 ## Remove all mobile push notifications

-Disable mobile push notifications from all channels registered with the specified device token.
+Disable mobile push notifications for a device across all channels.

 ### Method(s)